#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 information).

-, and hence you must ensure that the data that T
+'static, and hence you must ensure that the data that T references

 sourcepub unsafe fn retain_autoreleased(ptr: *mut T) -> Option<Id<T, O>>